If you want to design a business that’ll last, there are a few core areas that need to be addressed…

 You know what happens when you play with fire…

-A little over four years ago, my wife and I were in the process of buying what is now our current house.
-I remember going room to room, as the notebook in my head rapidly filled with dozens of project ideas.
+Recently, my husband and I bought our first home.
+I remember going room to room during our first walkthrough, and the notebook in my head rapidly filled with dozens of project ideas.
 There was just a slight problem: our budget.
-I was a father of three who had just taken on a mortgage, plus all of the other costs of homeownership.
+After all, we had just taken on a mortgage, plus all of the other costs of homeownership.

-Nevertheless, I proceeded to take on various projects, after convincing myself that I was a capable plumber, carpenter and electrician.
-But in retrospect, I severely underestimated the resources needed to do the job right, and the value of my time.
+Nevertheless, we proceeded to take on various projects, after convincing ourselves that we were capable plumbers, carpenters and electricians.
+But in retrospect, we severely underestimated the resources needed to do the job right, and the value of our time.
 Projects took 10 times longer than they should, and corners were definitely cut.
-In fact, while I was replacing an outlet, I stumbled into a great example of what can happen when you assume you know as much as the professionals…
+In fact, while we were replacing an outlet, we stumbled into a great example of what can happen when you assume you know as much as the professionals…

 …You get burned